-Use the tether and tether anchor only for a child-restraint system: Using the tether or tether anchor to secure anything but a child-restraint system is dangerous.
+Using the tether or tether anchor to secure anything but a child-restraint system is dangerous.
 This could weaken or damage the tether or tether anchor and result in injury.

-Always route the tether strap between the head restraint and the seatback (5-Door/Sport Wagon): Routing the tether strap on top of the head restraint is dangerous.
+Always route the tether strap between the head restraint and the seatback (5-Door):

+Routing the tether strap on top of the head restraint is dangerous.
 In a collision the tether strap could slide off the head restraint and loosen the child-restraint system.
-The childrestraint system could move which may result in death or injury to the child.
+The child-restraint system could move which may result in death or injury to the child.

-Always attach the tether strap to the correct tether anchor position: Attaching the tether strap to the incorrect tether anchor position is dangerous.
+Attaching the tether strap to the incorrect tether anchor position is dangerous.
 In a collision, the tether strap could come off and loosen the child-restraint system.
-If the childrestraint system moves it could result in death or injury to the child.
+If the child-restraint system moves it could result in death or injury to the child.